Ta'Kiya Young's family urges officer's arrest after video shows him killing the pregnant Black woman

 The video shows an officer at the driver’s side window telling Young she has been accused of theft and repeatedly demanding that she get out of the car.
 A second officer is standing in front of the car.

 Young protests, and the first officer repeats his demand.
-Young then turns the steering wheel to her right and the car moves toward the officer standing in front of it, who fires his gun through the windshield.
-Young's sedan then drifts into the grocery store’s brick wall.
+Then both officers yell at her to get out.
+At that point, Young can be heard asking them, “Are you going to shoot me?” seconds before she turns the steering wheel to the right and the car moves toward the officer standing in front of it.
+The officer fires his gun through the windshield and Young’s sedan drifts into the grocery store’s brick wall.

 Officers then break the driver's side window, which Belford said was to get Young out of the car and render medical aid, though footage of medical assistance was not provided.